ndkrimbacher/inkdrop-drawio/README.md

 Use the `Plugins` > `draw.io` menu to add a new diagram.

-Existing diagrams can be opened and edited wit the draw.io editor over the context menu.
+Existing diagrams can be opened and edited with the draw.io editor over the context menu.